stat545ubc-2023/assignment-b4-thomasbd14/assignment-b4.md

 “Miss”, “Harriet”, and “Emma” all come from addressing characters.
 This doesn’t really tell us much about Austen’s word choice.
-Then of course, “s” shows up from contractions where the apostrophe was replaced with a space.
-Let’s remove all of this as well, along with some more proper nouns that turn up near the top.
+Then of course, “s” shows up from contractions where the apostrophe was replaced with a space, as discussed above.
+Let’s remove all of these words as well, along with some more proper nouns that turn up near the top.

 ``` r
 manual_word_blacklist <- c("mr", "s", "mrs", "miss", "harriet", "emma",